 ANZ Frequent Flyer Black Visa credit card: the verdict

-With no annual fee in the first year, substantial discounts on Qantas Club membership and unlimited global lounge access via Velocé, the ANZ Frequent Flyer Black Visa credit card can easily save you money: all while earning a high number of frequent flyer points on your everyday spends.
+With the annual fee partially offset in the first year, substantial discounts on Qantas Club membership and unlimited lounge access via Velocé, the ANZ Frequent Flyer Black Visa credit card can easily save you money: all while earning a high number of frequent flyer points on your everyday spends.

-The only major downside is the high minimum credit limit of $15,000 compared to many Platinum-grade cards which usually begin at $6,000: but if this card is destined for the front of your wallet, we can't imagine that would be an issue for many.
+The only major downside is the high minimum credit limit of $15,000 compared to many Platinum-grade cards which usually begin at $6,000, which some people may find harder to qualify for if they already have several cards to their name.

 Advanced frequent flyer users could also consider coupling the ANZ Frequent Flyer Black Visa with a separate, high-earning American Express card (such as the AMEX Qantas Ultimate Card) to earn the most points where AMEX is accepted, and a respectable number of points where it's not, courtesy of ANZ.